-Problems soon after surgery, called early post-operative complications, can include leaking from the wound, bleeding or infections.
+Problems soon after surgery,

+called early post-operative complications, can include leaking from the wound, bleeding or infections.

-Problems after healing, called late post-operative complications, include retinal detachment (this requires surgery to correct but happens in about one out of every 100 patients), swelling of the cornea, or swelling of the retina (called cystoid macular edema).
-Infection is a rare complication.
-This happens in fewer than one in every 1,000 patients, but it may cause severe vision loss.
+Problems after healing, called late post-operative complications, include retinal detachment (this requires surgery to correct), swelling of the cornea, or swelling of the retina (called cystoid macular edema).
+Infection is a rare complication, but it may cause severe vision loss.
 Remember, the risk of severe problems or blindness from cataract surgery is very low.
 Still, it may ease your mind to talk about your concerns with your doctor before surgery.

 Sometimes after the extracapsular or phacoemulsification procedure, the capsular bag that remains in your eye can become cloudy.
 This is called an after cataract or posterior capsular opacification.
-If this happens, your doctor may suggest laser surgery to make a tiny hole through the cloudy lens capsule.
+If this happens, your doctor may suggest laser surgery to make a small hole through the cloudy capsule.
 This hole will let you see clearly again.